defenseunicorns/uds-appstore/docs/package_integration/guide.md

 ### Licensing Considerations

 - Defense Unicorns uses Apache 2.0 licensed products exclusively, see the [Open Source Policy](https://github.com/defenseunicorns/uds-common/blob/main/docs/adrs/0002-apache-2.0-for-all-uds-products.md).
-- This may exclude licenses like AGPLv3 or other copyleft licenses from being a valid choice for UDS integration.
+- Vendors in the marketplace will carry forward their license and associated fees.
-- In other casesVendors in the marketplace will carry forward their license and associated fees.
+- When in doubt, ask in the #product-support channel in Slack.
+Legal and Business considerations are being evaluated.

 ## Getting Started